itdc/fourstead/README.md

 #### Configuring Nginx Sites

 Not familiar with Nginx?
 No problem.
 The `sites` property allows you to easily map a "domain" to a folder on your Fourstead environment.
-A sample site configuration is included in the `Fourstead<span class="token punctuation">.</span>yaml` file.
+A sample site configuration is included in the `Fourstead.yaml` file.
 Again, you may add as many sites to your Fourstead environment as necessary.
 Fourstead can serve as a convenient, virtualized environment for every ITDCMS project you are working on:

     sites:
         - map: fourstead.app